 - Take your time.
 Sustainability needs to be a company principle

-Which aspect of making Laax as destination more sustainable do you find the most challenging?
+Which aspect of making Laax as a destination more sustainable do you find the most challenging?

 Snow grooming.
 Right now, we do not have any renewable alternatives to eliminate CO2 emissions.
 We are trying to use less fuel.
 All snow groomers in LAAX are equipped with an engine data system that indicates the optimum speed for minimal diesel consumption.